SamLukeYes/archiso-surface/README.md

 For Arch Linux Installation Guide, please refer to [ArchWiki](https://wiki.archlinux.org/index.php/Installation_guide).
 Here are some additional notes.

 ### Run Reflector Manually
-Since April 2021, `reflector` in the live image will not run automatically.
+Since April 2021, `reflector` in this live image will not run automatically.
 You can run it at your option.

 ### Make your touchscreen work in a new installation
 Follow [this guide](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup#surface-kernel-installation) to install  necessary packages for your hardware to function.
 To make touchscreen actually usable in your new system, don't forget to set up [graphical user interface](https://wiki.archlinux.org/index.php/General_recommendations#Graphical_user_interface).
 You can do this in chroot, so that you don't have to boot into a system without touchscreen support.